Bondage pornography: Before 1970s

 Though Bizarre was a small format magazine, it had a huge impact on later kink publications, such as ENEG's fetish magazine, Exotique, published 1956–1959.
 Exotique was entirely devoted to fetish fashions and female-dominant bondage fantasies.
 The 36 issues featured photos and illustrations of dominatrix-inspired vamps (including Burtman's wife Tana Louise and iconic model Bettie Page) wearing exotic leather and rubber ensembles, corsets, stockings/garters, boots, and high heels.
 Gene Bilbrew contributed illustrations to the magazine.
 The articles, many written by Leonard Burtman, using an alias, covered various aspects of sadomasochism and transvestism, with men depicted as slaves to imperious, all-powerful women.
 Exotique had no nudity, pornographic content, or even sexually suggestive situations.
 Nevertheless, much like fellow publisher Irving Klaw, in 1957, Burtman would be targeted as a pornographer.
 He was relentlessly pursued by the U.S. Postal Inspection Service (acting as a censorship agency under the Comstock laws) and local law enforcement (which functioned in coordination with Postal Inspectors and the Catholic Church).
 Eventually, he was arrested, his magazines and materials confiscated, and brought to trial.
 This led to the demise of the magazine in 1959.
-However, starting in 1960, Burtman (under a different imprint) would go on to publish many more fetish magazines that were nearly identical to Exotique such as New Exotique, Masque, Connoisseur, Bizarre Life, High Heels, Unique World, Corporal (a pioneering spanking-fetish magazine) and others well into the 1970s.

-New York photographer Irving Klaw also published illustrated adventure/bondage serials by fetish artists Eric Stanton, Gene Bilbrew, Adolfo Ruiz and others.
-Klaw is best known for operating an international mail-order business selling photographs and film of attractive women (sometimes in bondage) from the 1940s to the 1960s.
-His most famous bondage model was Bettie Page, who became the first celebrity of bondage film and photography.

-These publications disappeared for a time with a crackdown on pornography in the late 1950s.